 - Frustration – Older siblings can become frustrated with younger children acting out or being uncooperative and may not have the skills to cope with their frustration.
 When your younger child won’t go to bed or do as they are told your older child can feel helpless and overwhelmed.

 - Fear of being alone – Not everyone is okay with being alone, including some adults.
 Though technically the older child is not alone, the anxiety of being the responsible one added to the fear of being without adult protection can put a lot of unnecessary stress on him or her.

 - Communication issues – Parents often comment on how their children don’t listen when they say something, but seem to pay attention when someone else says the same thing.
 Depending on the age differential, that lack of communication can be an even greater problem between siblings.

-- Abuse – Sibling abuse often goes unrecognized, since most parents understand it is normal for siblings to quarrel and have conflicts.
+- Abuse – Sibling abuse often goes unrecognised, since most parents understand it is normal for siblings to quarrel and have conflicts.
 However, if one child is always the victim and the other always the aggressor, it’s time to take action.
 A 2005 study showed that 35 out of 100 children are victims of sibling abuse.
-Unfortunately, it may not be so easy for parents to distinguish sibling rivalry from abuse, especially since the abuse will most likely occur when parents are absent.
+Unfortunately, it may not be so easy for you to distinguish sibling rivalry from abuse, especially since the abuse will most likely occur when parents are absent.